libnyanpasu/libnyanpasu.github.io/others/faq.md

 ### 5. Missing subscription node types

 Some subscription types recognize the User Agent (UA) of the request and deliver the corresponding configuration file based on the UA.
-The default UA for Nyanpasu is `clash-nyanpasu/vx.y.z`, where `x.y.z` represents the software version.
+The default UA for Nyanpasu is `clash-nyanpasu/vx.y.z`, where `x.y.z` represents the app version.
 If you are unable to retrieve certain types of nodes, it is likely because the subscription provider has not added the Nyanpasu UA for recognition.

 #### Solutions